arwes/arwes/docs/animation/animation-system.md

     `exited` to `entering`.
 - `merge: boolean` - If enabled and it is not a root node, the node will enter in the flow when its parent changes to `entering`.
+- `imperative: boolean = false` - If `true`, the flow state is controlled imperatively, not declaratively.
-- `onActivate: Function(boolean)` - Get notified when the node is activated or deactivated.
+- `onActivation: Function(boolean)` - Get notified when the node is activated or deactivated.

 ### Methods